Segal Lab Members

 Imran Sulaiman, MD, PhD

-Dr. Sulaiman is a clinical and research fellow in the Division of Pulmonary, Critical Care, and Sleep Medicine at NYU Grossman School of Medicine.
+Dr. Sulaiman is an adjunct professor of medicine in the Division of Pulmonary, Critical Care, and Sleep Medicine at NYU Grossman School of Medicine.
 He received his MD from the Royal College of Surgeons in Ireland and completed his internal medicine residency, pulmonary fellowship, and PhD in Ireland, during which he studied the impact of inhaler adherence on clinical outcomes in both asthma and COPD patient populations.
 It was then that he began developing skills in trial design, data management, statistics and bioinformatics.
 Dr. Sulaiman subsequently began a pulmonary and critical care fellowship at NYU Grossman School of Medicine where he began working with Dr. Leopoldo N. Segal.
 His research thus far has focused on the host-microbial interactions in bronchiectasis and lung cancer with a special interest in functional microbiomics.

 Yonghua Li, MD, PhD